Couto/VisualHash/README.md

 Translates an `<input>` value to a collection of colors

 ## Dependencies
-VisualHash depends on a external hash implementation.
+VisualHash depends on an external hash implementation.
 At the moment it will try to find an use automatically, any of the following implementations:

 * [Chris Veness' SHA1 Implementation](http://www.movable-type.co.uk/scripts/sha1.html)
 * [Joseph Myers' MD5 Implementation](http://www.myersdaily.org/joseph/javascript/md5-text.html)
 * [Jeff Mott's Crypto-js Collection](http://code.google.com/p/crypto-js/) __note__ that it only finds for Crypto.MD5, Crypto.SHA1 and Crypto.SHA256

 Also, you're not forced to use any of this implementations, VisualHash accepts an option of `hashFunction` where you're free to use any hashing implementation, as long as your function accepts a string as first argument and returns a hash.